 Studies linking creativity to brain wiring have given us mixed results.
 Depending on how you measure and define it, some studies show that greater connectivity between the hemispheres enhances creativity, while others show the opposite.

-And the effect might even be different for men and women.
+The effect might even be different for men and women.
 In one study, men and women were tested for creativity using four divergent thinking tasks.
 The experimenters then computed a creativity index based on their performance.
-Male and female subjects didn’t differ on average with respect to this score.
+Male and female subjects didn’t differ on average concerning this score.
 But the relationship between connectivity and the creativity score was different for men and women.
-In the highly creative women, there was less connectivity between different brain regions and more regions were activated by the tasks.
+In highly creative women, there was less connectivity between different brain regions and more regions were activated by the tasks.
 The authors interpret this finding as suggesting that women recruit more of the brain when thinking creatively.

 Males, in contrast, showed more efficient regional activation and tighter connections between the regions involved.

-So which one is it: more modularity, or more connectivity?
+So which one is it: More modularity or more connectivity?
 The truth is that we’re not even aware of the vast majority of what our brains are doing, even when we’re considering important decisions or thinking creatively.
 Our conscious awareness is just the tip of the iceberg.
-And, as Gazzaniga shows us in later studies, our conscious interpretation of why we do the things we do isn’t even necessarily true.
+As Gazzaniga shows us in later studies, our conscious interpretation of why we do the things we do isn’t even necessarily true.